 There is an unusual silence around the future of pension reform, even though it will both reshape the pensions industry and lead to some substantial wealth redistribution.

 A social security paper incorporating pensions was released last year.
 But according to Mike Prinsloo, head of institutional research at Alexander Forbes, the document is light on detail.
+Find here on getting a replacement social security card fast without any hassle of visiting the social security office.

 The central proposal would have devastating consequences for firms such as Forbes and the employee benefits divisions of life offices such as Old Mutual, Sanlam, Liberty and MMI, as well as for union funds, which would lose virtually all their members.
 The paper foresees a 12% contribution of all earnings up to the unemployment insurance fund threshold (now about R190,000/year) going into the fund, which is now called the national social security fund (NSSF).